luismls86/calculator/README.md

 - **Addition** of two big decimal numbers
 - **Subtraction** of two big decimal numbers

+## Decisions

+- Writing integration tests and unit tests before writing code trying to follow the TDD philosophy.
+- Creating an Operator enum and taking it as parameter in the controller to limit the kind of operations the user can do, with another operation the rest api returns a bad request, because of that there are not Exceptions or testing for invalid operations.
+- Creating operations as beans with a base abstract class (Operation) to implement with polymorphism the method calculate on each operation (Addition, Subtraction).
+- Associating in the enum the class of each operation to be able to instantiate the specific class of the operation dynamically with reflection in the service layer.
+- When a new operation will need to be created only it is necessary to create the specific bean of the operation and to add this operation to the enum.

 ## Installing and execution

 To install, compile and package a jar artifact it is necessary execute the following